 Staghorn sumac is very common throughout most of Ontario.
-It is a small tree or shrub that grows up to about six meters high.
+It is a small tree or shrub that grows up to about six metres high.
 It spreads partly by rhizomes and forms dense thickets that create a canopy of leaves at the top but have a lot of open space between the branches underneath, which provides excellent cover for birds and many mammals.
 It is one of the first tree species to colonize open areas that are left undisturbed for a period of time.
-Colonies of this species tend to grow in open fields, transition areas and along the edges of woodlands.
+Colonies of this species tend to grow in open fields, transition areas, and along the edges of woodlands.

 It is important not to let them mature beyond this point because they tend to get wormy and some of the important water-soluble constituents that occur in the bristly hairs will get washed away by the rain.

 Sumac also has more general anti-inflammatory properties and is beneficial in the treatment of rheumatic conditions such as rheumatoid arthritis and gout.